SuperHouse/IOMOD/README.md

 power domains so that data connections to the host can be at a different voltage to connections to the target device.

-4 reference implementations have been created so far, including:
+4 reference implementations have been created so far:

  * AD5593R (I2C)
  * MCP23008 (I2C)